 Get a certificate that "actually" matters.
 When you get certified by Novel Data in the 100 Level course, Private Investigator agencies will be aware that you understand the PI industry.
 This will give you a great competitive edge in the PI job market.
 Most PI applicants know very little about the PI job they are applying to.
 Not you.
 A PI hiring manager will not want to risk turnaround by hiring someone unfamiliar with the industry, they will choose an applicant who is familiar with what will be expected of them.
 With Novel Data's certification, that applicant will be you!

 Become a Great California PI

-Yes, you can become a great California Private Investigator.
+Yes, you can become a great California Private Eye.
 How?
 Through Private Investigator education.
 Not through the short California government licensing course, but through at least 100hrs of practical Private Investigator education.
 This can be online Private Investigator training classes or in an in-class training environment.
 In order to become a successful California Private Investigator and meet Private Investigator requirements, you need to become educated on the complexities of the private investigation industry (this will also help you decide if you want to pursue the PI career) and how to set yourself up to become a successful Private Investigator.
 Secondly, you will need to become educated on how to perform investigations.

 To learn the complexities of the California private investigation industry you will need to understand a few Private Investigator industry topics.
 Regional licensing requirements for Private Investigators will teach you what you need to obtain your California Private Investigator license.
 To help you decide if you want to enter the career of private investigation you, will have to learn the common misconceptions about the Private Investigation industry.
 Understanding the learning curve of a Private Investigator will set you up to become a successful PI.